 This issue has only worsened with the systemic shock of the COVID-19 pandemic, in which incidents of sexual and gender-based violence in both public and private spaces have increased.
 COVID-19 has also resulted in a shrinking political space, as governments move from consultative leadership to a ‘control and command’ position, constraining women’s autonomy and their engagement in public decision-making.
 These issues are of global concern, and have serious repercussions for democratic societies.

 To address these challenges, the IWMF and the National Democratic Institute are launching a program that brings together women in politics and women in the media to combat violence against women in both of these sectors.
-The program will be run in three countries – Mexico, Kenya and Sri Lanka – to increase women’s safety both in-person and online.
+The program will continue to be run in three countries – Mexico, Kenya, and Sri Lanka – to increase women’s safety both in person and online.
+In addition, the program will expand to two new countries – Liberia and Guatemala.
 Participants will build coalitions and advocacy strategies addressing the negative impact on democracy caused by exclusionary media and political environments, and by violence against women who are active in politics and in the media.